AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 ## Coda: Cleaning up assets

 When you're done with your installation, you can clear up the expensive assets created by navigating to the service you created in the ECS console and updating it to have a task count of zero.
-Once the service is stopped, you can delete the cluster, which will also delete the EC2 instances used and the CloudFormation stack.
+Once the service is stopped, you can delete the ec2 instance and the cluster.

- For a full clean-up, you can also delete the load balancer, target group, and DNS A record you created (providing you haven't shared them with other services.)
+For a full clean-up, you can also delete the CloudFormation stack, load balancer, target group, and DNS A record you created (providing you haven't shared them with other services.)

 ## Update History
 * 11-Jan-2017 - Update information about load balancer / target groups